mcmath/chai-iterator/README.md

 #### HTML script tag

 Chai Iterator can be included via a [`<script>`][script-tag] tag.
 If it is loaded after `chai.js`, Chai will use it automatically.
-The plugin function will also be available globally as `chaiIterator`.

 ```html
 <script src="chai.js"></script>